llms.txt explained: Step-by-step guide & practical example

 • Trustworthiness (E-E-A-T)

-Other crucial GEO levers
+Further key GEO levers

 • Multimodal optimization: Provide high-quality, unique, and well-described (alt texts!) visual media.

-FAQ: Your most urgent questions about llms.txt
+FAQ: Your most pressing questions about llms.txt

 Does an llms.txt file harm my traditional SEO?